-Why Amy Klobuchar's Endorsement of Joe Biden Could Change Everything
+Why Amy Klobuchar's Endorsement Of Joe Biden Could Change Everything

-Sen. Amy Klobuchar dropped out of the presidential race with less than 24 hours to go before Super Tuesday and is planning to endorse former Vice President Joe Biden at a rally in Dallas later today.
+Sen. Amy Klobuchar dropped out of the presidential race with less than 24 hours to go before Super Tuesday and is planning to endorse former Vice President Joe Biden at a rally in Dallas later this evening.

-With Sanders and Biden having picked up the vast majority of delegates so far, many of the other candidates simply don't have a feasible path to the nomination — nor even the funding to find a new path.
+With Sen. Bernie Sanders and Biden having picked up the vast majority of delegates so far, many of the other candidates simply don't have a feasible path to the nomination — nor the funding to find a new path.
 Despite Klobuchar's strong turnout in New Hampshire, she had much less support in Iowa, Nevada, and South Carolina, and her Super Tuesday campaign swing reportedly avoided two key states: Texas and California.
 It's no wonder Twitter is full of #AmytoBiden and #AmytoBernie hashtags.

 Advertisement